These cookies are PHENOMENAL. In the 36 years of my life, I think this is the best chocolate chip cookies I’ve ever had.

 - 2¼ cups all-purpose flour

-- ½ tsp. coarse sea salt, plus more sprinkling
+- ½ tsp coarse sea salt (plus more for sprinkling)

 - 1 cup light brown sugar

 - 1 Tbsp plain yogurt (I used Greek yogurt)